-Connecting To be discussed in Chapter 2. connecting Cue to Start (C2S) What you say and do to begin a lesson or to gain whole- class attention.
-Proximity Moving towards or standing next to students.
 Look/eye contact The look has gradations, from 'hello' to 'stop that behaviour', which you will need to practise: 'I know you are listening when you are looking at me'.
-Name, pause, thanks In this sequence, student name, pause while looking at them and then say thank you when they give you their attention.
+Name, pause, thanks In this sequence, say the student's name, pause while looking at them and then say 'thank you' when they give you their attention.
 Non-verbal gestures Hand up to stop or be silent, finger over lips for quiet, tap head to signal 'hat off', big smile or thumbs up signal for well done and so on.

 Before we start practising these skills, write down individually what you think you will use or have used as your C2S.
-Share this with peers, give feedback and amend if needed.
-Your C2S should be short, succinct and said with a confident assertive tone.
+Share this with your peers, give feedback and amend it if needed.
+Your C2S should be short, succinct and said with a confident, assertive tone.